20 Fun Math Activities for Your Classroom [+ Downloadable List]

 Complete with a downloadable list to keep at your desk for quick reference, below are 20 fun math activities for students.
 Make math class more engaging by using the ones that best apply to you.

-It borrows elements from students’ favorite video games, such as Pokémon, as they compete in math duels against in-game characters.
+It borrows elements from students’ favorite video games as they compete in math duels against in-game characters.
 To win, they must answer sets of questions.
 You can customize these questions to supplement class material, deliver assessments, prepare for tests and more.
-If you choose to not customize content, Prodigy uses adaptive learning and differentiated instruction principles to adjust problems, addressing each student’s trouble spots.

 2. Read a Math Book